 Can You Make Half-and-Half in the UK?

-3. Storage: Store your homemade half-and-half in an airtight container in the refrigerator for up to 5 days.
+3️⃣ Store in the fridge for up to 5 days.

 Tips for Matching American Recipes